 The perfumery art lovers call it “a magic moment”.
-That particular moment when a touch of some fragrance drops gives off revealing in its full essence.
-When a fragrance manifests itself, we leave a part of ourselves to the others, a little piece of our life that we want to express through the olfaction, probably one of the most powerful of the five senses.
+That particular moment when a touch of some fragrance drops gives off revealing its full essence.
+When a fragrance manifests itself, we leave a part of ourselves to others, a little piece of our life that we want to express through smell, probably one of the most powerful of the five senses.
 To make it happen it is important to choose the right perfume and know how to apply it.

 Many people believe that it is enough to choose a good perfume, a niche fragrance that tends to last longer, or spritz it several times a day.
 But it does not stop here!
 In fact, some small tricks can help you make a fragrance last on your skin or create a so-called trail that was so dear to Coco Chanel.